simeononsecurity/Shodan_PS/Get-ShodanAPIInfo/README.md

 Since we are using the API it is important to note that query credits are deducted if:
    1. A search filter is used
    2. Page 2 or beyond is requested

 The credits renew at the start of the month and 1 credit lets you download 100 results.

-As for scan credits, 1 scan credit lets you scan 1 IP, they also renew at the start of the month.
+As for scan credits, 1 scan credit lets you scan 1 IP, and they also renew at the start of the month.

 Please view the Shodan Help Center [HERE](https://help.shodan.io/the-basics/credit-types-explained) for full details.
 ## Prerequisites